EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Missing Index on WHERE Clause
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/97)

 Check WHERE clauses for columns that are not included in an index.
-Might also want to exclude check for tables with small (5k or less) amount of records.
+Might also want to exclude check for tables with small (5k or less) number of records.

 [Back to top](#top)